Aaron98990/ways-of-the-game/reckless.md

 - [Example 1](https://youtu.be/Zxnn7GNixcQ?t=678) / [Example 2](https://youtu.be/GBHiiU8lekE?t=420) / [Example 3](https://youtu.be/7cZpV_ZAfzw) / [Example 4](https://youtu.be/vR3DpyYTH2k)

-A shoulder charge to an opponent's head or neck that is not part of a face-to-face challenge.
+A shoulder charge to an opponent's head or neck that is not part of a face-to-face challenge. **Ask the player where they were hit**
 - [Example 1](https://youtu.be/GBHiiU8lekE?t=217)

 A charge into a person's back while the ball is relatively still is generally a yellow card.